Tanjingw/Tanjingw.github.io/content/publication/hsr/index.md

 ---
-title: 'Are cities with high railways more attractive for labour settlement?
+title: 'Are cities with high-speed railways more attractive for labour settlement?
 Micro-evidence from China Migrants Dynamic Survey '

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here